As a business owner or manager, you have a ton of decisions to make.

 How long will it take until they fully understand your business inside and out?

-How quickly will they learn all the software, terminology and skills necessary to run successful campaigns?
+How quickly will they learn all the software, terminology and skills necessary to run successful marketing campaigns?

 Here are a few pretty necessary ones just for the marketer: